Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 - To copy (write) the block in cache
 - To repeat the cache access (hit)

+Three major categories of cache misses:

+==== Compulsory Miss
+The first access to a block is not in the cache, so the block must be loaded in the cache from the main memory.
+Also called _cold start miss_ or _first reference miss_.
+There are compulsory misses even in an infinite cache: they are independent of the cache size.

+==== Capacity Miss
+If the cache cannot contain all the blocks needed during execution of a program, *_capacity misses_* will occur due to blocks being replaced and later retrieved. *Capacity misses decrease as capacity increases*.

+==== Conflict Miss
+If the block-placement strategy is *_set associative_* or _*direct mapped*_, *conflict misses* will occur because a block can be replaced and later retrieved when other blocks map to the same location in the cache.

+Conflict misses decrease as associativity increases.
+By definition, full associative caches avoid all conflict misses, but they are consuming area.

 === Cache Structure
 Each entry (cache line) in the cache includes:
 - *Valid bit* to indicate if this position contains valid data or not.
 At the bootstrap, all the entries in the cache are marked as `INVALID`